StuartCox3107/street-art-at-home/README.md

 [Desktop wireframe](wireframes/all_products_desktop.png)
 [Mobile Wireframe]()

-A page showing every produc that can be purchased, a filter and a "back to top icon".
+A page showing every product that can be purchased, and a "back to top icon".

 ### One product